geoserver/geoserver/doc/en/user/source/community/solr/configure.rst

 Custom ``q`` and ``fq`` parameters
 ----------------------------------

-The SORL store will translate most OGC filters, as specified in SLD, CQL Filter or OGC filter, down into the SOLR engine for native filtering, using the ``fq`` parameter.
+The SOLR store will translate most OGC filters, as specified in SLD, CQL Filter or OGC filter, down into the SOLR engine for native filtering, using the ``fq`` parameter.
-However, in some occasions you might need to specify manually either ``q`` or ``fq``, to leverage some native SORL filtering ability that cannot be expressed via OGC filters.
+However, in some occasions you might need to specify manually either ``q`` or ``fq``, to leverage some native SOLR filtering ability that cannot be expressed via OGC filters.

 This can be done by specifying those as ``viewparams``, pretty much like in parametric sql views atop relational databases.